-There are six COS where significant changes in annual claim cost trends took place to reflect the more recent trend experience.
-In these instances the annual PMPM trend factors changed more than 0.50% and at least one of the incremental changes to utilization and/or unit cost trend factors changed more than 0.25% from CY 2021 to CY 2022.
-These large changes from the prior year are a result of reviewing newer and emerging information (as described above) to appropriately align prospective payment levels, with additional detail regarding CBAS provided following the tables.
+There are 12 COS where significant changes in annual claim cost trends took place to reflect the more recent trend experience.
+In these instances the annual PMPM trend factors changed more than 0.50% and at least one of the incremental changes to utilization and/or unit cost trend factors changed more than 0.25% from CY 2022 to CY 2023.
+These large changes from the prior year are a result of reviewing newer and emerging information (as described above) to appropriately align prospective payment levels and additional CBAS detail provided following the table.
 Please see the table below for detailed changes of trend assumptions by COS for the indicated COA groups.